Billy-Spearman-WCCI/RaceCarExtension/README.md

 * `@SpringBootApplication` -- An annotation that Spring should run the `main()` in the class.
 * `@Bean` -- An annotation that Spring should wire in the entity into its framework.
 Controllers, RestControllers, and everything else that Spring knows about are all subclasses of bean.
     * `@Autowired` -- Annotation that Spring should automatically populate this parameter.
+This is sort of the partner to `@Bean`, in that it *uses* beans, whereas `@Bean` *provides* beans.
+    * `@Qualifier` -- Allows Spring to manage two beans of the same type.
+Used when declaring them, to "name" them.
+Used when autowiring them, to choose one.
+        * `@Primary` -- An alternative to `@Qualifier`, when one of the beans should be used unless the consuming component specified otherwise.
 * `@Entity` -- Marks a class as an "entity" which should be persisted in a Relational Database.
     * `@Table` -- the database table for the entity
     * `@Index` -- a database index for the table.